 “People decide to visit a place based on its reputation that is steeped in oral or written tradition.
 Qualitative mapping of texts is a way of studying these traditions and making them visible,” Afinoguénova said.

 In the past half century, Spain’s tourism industry has grown to be the third largest in the world.
-Afinoguénova believes this is due, to a large extent, to its romanticized past, a trait sought by travelers both now and during the period of the texts in Afinoguénova’s research.
+Afinoguénova believes this is due, to a large extent, to its romanticism.
+Travelers have ventured the world in search of this trait.

 Hoping to escape the unsettling consequences of 19th century modernization, travelers from the United Kingdom and the United States were drawn to Spain’s quaint, historic nature.
 This created a booming industry of travel literature.